mcoot/tamods-server-gotylike/README.md

 Jet energy cost is high

-Time after going in stealth where you wont be unclocked by damage is set to 1 seconds
+Time after going in stealth where you wont be uncloaked by damage is set to 1 seconds

-- Classic Kit

-Regen is disabled

-Impulse is greatly increased

-Jet/Air movement is changed to match t1/t2c/whatever

-Nuggets give health

 ## Secondary Perk Ideas